Diver training: Competence assessment

 For the diver, procedural knowledge – the knowledge of how to do things – is generally considered of greater importance than descriptive knowledge – the knowledge about things, which is more important to the instructor.
 This is generally indicated in the assessment criteria and tools for divers who must safely dive, and supervisors and instructors who already know how to dive safely, but must be able to recognise and assess the hazards of a specific dive plan and manage the dive or explain the hazards and procedures of diving and their possible consequences to the learner diver.

 Competence may be assessed in several ways.
 Theoretical knowledge and understanding is often amenable to assessment by written examination, which has the advantage of inherently providing a permanent record.

 Practical skills are more generally assessed by direct observation of a demonstration of the skill, or by inference, where successful completion of an activity implies acceptable application of the skill.
 In some cases simulations are used, particularly for emergency skills.
 Records of practical assessment are usually in the form of a report made by the assessor, which may involve the use of a checklist to ensure that all aspects have been covered, and may also include video recordings.

 The level of competence required depends on the safety implications of the skill.
 A qualified diver should be a low risk for causing injury or death to themselves or another member of the diving team when operating within the constraints of the training standard.
 Competence at the time of assessment is no guarantee of competence at a future date.
 Retention and improvement of skills requires practice.

 Quality assurance

+Quality assurance of diver training is supposed to occur at several levels: